BadassBaboon/Strata/README.md

 ## Features

 * **Shadertoy compatibility:** Runs standard Shadertoy animations natively.
+* **Native Screensaver Mode:** Use any live wallpaper as a native OS screensaver with configurable idle timeouts (1–60 minutes), optional password protection on resume, and automatic background wallpaper pausing.
+* **Full-Screen Game Auto-Pause:** Automatically detects full-screen games, heavy applications, and video playback to pause wallpaper rendering instantly, freeing 100% GPU/CPU power for performance.
 * **Audio-reactive wallpapers:** Wallpapers react to your system audio.
 The engine captures audio only when a reactive wallpaper is active.
 * **Mouse interaction:** Wallpapers react to your cursor.
 You can apply this to all wallpapers, specific ones, or turn it off entirely.
-* **Parallax Studio:** Converts 2D photos into 3D animated wallpapers that shift with your cursor.
-An on-device machine learning pipeline separates the subject from the background and fills in the gaps.
+* **Parallax Studio:** Converts 2D photos into 3D animated wallpapers that shift with your cursor using an on-device machine learning depth estimation pipeline.
-* **Wallpaper import:** Import shaders exported from Shadertoy.
+* **Wallpaper import:** Import custom shaders exported from Shadertoy or video files (.mp4 and .webm).
 The application converts them and generates thumbnails automatically.
-* **Multi-monitor support:** Assign different wallpapers to each monitor, or stretch one wallpaper across all screens.
-You can adjust the resolution scale for each layer from 0.25x to 1.0x.
+* **Multi-monitor support:** Assign different wallpapers to each monitor or stretch one wallpaper across all screens with adjustable resolution scaling per layer (0.25x to 1.0x).
 * **Wallpaper library:** Browse, search, and filter your installed wallpapers.
-* **Movie-based wallpaper support:** Bring your favorite movie based wallpaper to Strata, you can import .mp4 and .webm and use them as your desktop wallpaper.
 * **Automatic updates:** Checks for engine and wallpaper library updates weekly.
-* **Native interface:** A lightweight user interface with dark and light themes, a system tray icon, and performance diagnostics.
+* **Native interface:** A lightweight user interface with dark and light themes, a system tray icon, and live performance diagnostics.

 ## Project goals